-The Surface Mining Control and Reclamation Act of 1977 was recently passed by Congress and signed into law by President Carter.
+Research Institute; Commendation of Council on Energy Resources.-It was reported that the Surface Mining Control and Reclamation Act of 1977 was recently passed by Congress and signed into law by President Carter.
 Title III, Section 301 (a)(2) provides for the establishment of a Mining and Mineral Resource and Research Institute at a public university in each state to receive Federal funds authorized under Title III of this Act.
 In the absence of a designation to the contrary by the legislature, the Governor of each state is to designate the public university in the state to establish the State Mining and Mineral Resource and Research Institute.
-On August 8, 1977, Governor Dolph Briscoe designated The University of Texas at Austin as the public university in Texas to establish the State Mining and Mineral Resource and Research Institute under Title III of the Surface Mining Control and Reclamation Act of 1977.
+On August 8, 1977, Governor Dolph Briscoe designated The University of Texas at Austin as the public university in Texas to establish the State Mining and Mineral Resource and Research Institute under Title III of this Act.

-System Administration recommends that the Board of Regents acknowledge with appreciation the designation by Governor Briscoe of The University of Texas at Austin as the Texas Mining and Mineral Resource and Research Institute, and pledges its full support and encouragement for the practical research, demonstration and training programs in the critical mineral resource area as envisioned in Title III of the Surface Mining Control and Reclamation Act of 1977, subject to appropriate Federal funding of the provisions of the Act.
-4. U.T.
-Austin: Proposed Appointments of Visiting Professors to Edward Larocque Tinker Chair in Latin American Studies.--
+Committee Chairman Sterling, on behalf of the Academic and Developmental Affairs Committee, thanked Governor Briscoe for designating U.T.
+Austin as the Texas Mining and Mineral Resource and Research Institute and pledged full support and encouragement for the practical research, demonstration and training programs in the critical mineral resource area as envisioned in Title III of the Surface Mining Control and Reclamation Act of 1977, subject to appropriate Federal funding of the provisions of the Act.